sheniagb/Logistics-Analytics-Dashboard/README.md

 - Some transport methods clearly underperforming
 - Customer satisfaction not where it should be

-So the goal here wasn’t just to build a dashboard — it was to figure out what’s actually going wrong and where improvements can be made.
+So the goal here wasn’t just to build a dashboard but to figure out what’s actually going wrong and where improvements can be made.

 ---